THE PROVISION OF EQUINE VETERINARY SERVICES TO HRI’S RACECOURSES

 For detailed specification please refer to the attached document

-Estimated total value excluding VAT: EUR 110 💰
+Estimated value excluding VAT: 110 EUR 💰

-Duration: 72
+Duration: 72 months

-Title: LOT 2: THE PROVISION OF EQUINE VETERINARY SERVICES TO FAIRYHOUSE RACECOURSE
+Title of the lot: LOT 2: THE PROVISION OF EQUINE VETERINARY SERVICES TO FAIRYHOUSE RACECOURSE

-Lot Identification Number: 2
+Lot number: 2

 Fairyhouse will require three race-day vets to be present on five race-day and two race-day vets to be present on 16 race-days.
 There is also a requirement for one vet to be present on approximately 3 schooling days.
 The annual roster will be agreed in advance with the Racecourse Manager.

-Estimated total value excluding VAT: EUR 100 000 💰
+Estimated value excluding VAT: 100 000 EUR 💰

-Title: LOT 3: THE PROVISION OF EQUINE VETERINARY SERVICES TO NAVAN RACECOURSE
+Title of the lot: LOT 3: THE PROVISION OF EQUINE VETERINARY SERVICES TO NAVAN RACECOURSE

-Lot Identification Number: 3
+Lot number: 3

 Navan will require three race-day vets to be present on nine race-days, two race-day vets to be present on 9 race-days and one vet to be present on approximately 4 – 5 schooling days.
 The annual roster will be agreed in advance with the Racecourse Manager.

-Title: LOT 4: THE PROVISION OF EQUINE VETERINARY SERVICES TO TIPPERARY RACECOURSE
+Title of the lot: LOT 4: THE PROVISION OF EQUINE VETERINARY SERVICES TO TIPPERARY RACECOURSE

-Lot Identification Number: 4
+Lot number: 4

 Tipperary will require two race-day vets to be present on 11 race-days and one vet to be present on approximately 15 schooling days.
 The annual roster will be agreed in advance with the Racecourse Manager.

-Estimated total value excluding VAT: EUR 75 000 💰
+Estimated value excluding VAT: 75 000 EUR 💰

-Legal, economic, financial and technical information Economic and financial standing
+Legal, economic, financial and technical information

-Information about a particular profession
+Information about a particular profession: Services

-Reference to the relevant law, regulation or administrative provision:
+Reference to relevant legislative or regulatory provisions:

 Tenderers must provide evidence that they are registered with the Veterinary Council of Ireland.